JanZChlumu/Kids-Semaphore/README.md

 |2      |0x33B86A7A|0xC4EF317A|	0x33B86A7A|	0x364CCA7A|
 |3      |0x33B86A7A|          | 0x33B86A7A|	          |

+The longerst datagram (with 4 Rx data) takes approx 500ms.
+Folder _Semafor_IR_datagram_ contains Tx datagrams from aplication Salae Logic.
+I solved lot of problems with IRLremote library.
+Best solution was create big buffer, after receiving first edge timeout function is triggered.
+We stop receiveing after 650ms (condition ```if(IRLremote.timeout() > 650000u)``` ).
+Next step is tring to decode buffered data.

 For easy implementation are read and decoded only 2 first rx data.
-Relevant combinatis are stored in
+Relevant joystick lever combinations are stored in
 ```cpp
 /*commands received from train joystick*/
 const HashIR_command_t IrRxCommnad[4][2][2] = {  //[command],[transmitter mode A/B], [two first commnads ]